 This brings us to our last Bad Batch Clone, Crosshair.
 With genetic mutations that give him eyesight off the charts, this clone feels right at home far from the battle, picking off enemies from behind his sniper scope.
 In fact, Hunter once said he could shoot targets from over 10 kilometers away!

 Phage therapy is not an approved therapy at this time in the west.
-But there have been a few compassionate use cases of phage therapy.
+But there have been a few compassionate use cases of using bacteriophage in medicine.
 One such success story of phage therapy is the story of Isabelle Carnell-Holdaway, a 15-year-old who was born with cystic fibrosis, a nasty mucus disease that fills up your lungs.
 Cystic fibrosis is also accompanied by a bacterial infection.
-The doctors gave her less than a 1% chance of surviving, but Graham Hatfull and colleagues developed a three-phage cocktail for Isabelle, two of which were genetically modified to be more effective.
+The doctors gave her less than a 1% chance of surviving, but Graham Hatfull and colleagues developed a three-bacteriophage cocktail for Isabelle, two of which were genetically modified to be more effective.
 In a few weeks, Isabelle’s began to get better.
 That was 3 years ago and from all accounts, Isabelle is still doing well today!

-So there you have it 5 microbes that resemble the great Clone Force 99.
+So there you have it 5 microbes that resemble the great Clone Force 99 : magnetotactic microbes, archaea, mycorrhizae, Agrobacterium tumefaciens, and bacteriophage!
 Can you think of other microbes that could be in the Bad Batch of Microbes?
 Let us know in a comment below.